eym3n/customer-segmentation/README.md

 # Customer Segmentation using K-Means Clustering

 This project demonstrates customer segmentation using the K-Means clustering algorithm.
-The dataset used is `input/Mall_Customers.csv`, which contains information about customers' annual income and spending scores.
+The dataset used is `Mall_Customers.csv`, which contains information about customers' annual income and spending scores.

 ## Table of Contents